tpscash/tpscash.github.io/_posts/2017-04-16-entrypoint-vs-cmd.md

 * ENTRYPOINT should be used in scenarios where you want the container to behave exclusively as if it were the executable it's wrapping.
 That is, when you don't want or expect the user to override the executable you've specified

-* In an exec form ENTRYPOINT, command line arguments to docker run <image> will be appended after all elements, and will override all elements specified using CMD
+* In an exec form ENTRYPOINT, command line arguments to `docker run <image>` will be appended after all elements, and will override all elements specified using CMD

 * The shell form prevents any CMD or run command line arguments from being used

-* The disadvantage of the shell form is that your ENTRYPOINT will be started as a subcommand of /bin/sh -c, which does not pass signals.
-This means that the executable will not be the container’s PID 1 - and will not receive Unix signals - so your executable will not receive a SIGTERM from docker stop <container>.
+* The disadvantage of the shell form is that your ENTRYPOINT will be started as a subcommand of `/bin/sh -c`, which does not pass signals.
+This means that the executable will not be the container’s PID 1 - and will not receive Unix signals - so your executable will not receive a SIGTERM from `docker stop <container>`.
 However, you can use `exec` before your binary in the shell form to make the executable be the container's PID 1

 ### CMD